varunkumardev/amitmerchant1990.github.io/_posts/2020-01-21-this-blog-is-my-playground.md

 categories: [Miscellaneous]
 ---

 I started this website to establish my web presence on the holy internet.
-I wanted to keep a portfolio of my projects and to blog about random stuff(very rarely).
+I wanted to keep a portfolio of my projects and to blog about random stuff (very rarely).
 Back then, I was only used to post articles whenever I feel like.
 But then, something's changed.

+* TOC
+{:toc}

+### The beggining

 To begin with, I've set up this blog using this [Jekyll](https://jekyllrb.com/) theme called [Jekyll Now](https://www.jekyllnow.com/).
 I chose it mainly because...